netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 ### Extensions to QUIC-MULTIPATH/QUIC

 Our extensions build on {{QUIC-MULTIPATH}}'s multipath framework (e.g., paths, path IDs, and validation).
-It will, however, also work with not multipath-enabled connections, be it with a reduced featureset (see {{features}}).
+It will, however, also work with not multipath-enabled connections, be it with a reduced feature set (see {{features}}).
 This extension will add only:

 - A transport parameter to enable deadline-aware streams.
 - A DEADLINE_CONTROL frame to signal stream deadlines.
-- Optional support for a ACK_EXTENDED frame for improved per-path delay feedback.
+- Optional support for an ACK_EXTENDED frame for improved per-path delay feedback.
 - Optional AFEC support via an extra transport parameter and two frames for source and repair symbol metadata.

 This preserves the original wire format, ensuring interoperability with both {{QUIC-MULTIPATH}} and {{QUIC}} endpoints that do not implement these extensions.